otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 Stored prekey messages number (INT)
-  The number of prekey messages stored in the prekey server for the long-term public key used during the DAKE.
+  The number of prekey messages stored in the Prekey Server for the long-term public key used during the DAKE.

 Status MAC (MAC)